Wabinabi/Argos/src/esp32/as7-gamma/README.md

 ==This section mostly focuses on what details are where==

-* This document goes through isntall
+* This document goes through install
 * The other two go through user and more details